limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 - the replayed before / after outputs
 - the explanation of what changed

-This mode is the most important one for public understanding.

 A person should be able to understand the demo even without running anything.

-### Mode B · Live rerun mode
+### Mode B · Live reproduction mode

-This is the optional execution mode.
+This is optional and only used when live execution adds real value.

-It may use an API key, but only at run time.

-The notebook should never store a secret in the repository.

-If live rerun exists, it should be clearly marked as:
+If it exists, it should be clearly treated as:

 - optional
 - for reproduction